 • Give your home a deep clean so it’s smelling fresh and looks cared-for

 How can I increase my chances of selling my house?

-As well as tidying up your property and undertaking small work to ensure it is presented at its best, there are also other big decisions that can affect your chances of a quick sale.
+As well as tidying up your property and undertaking work to ensure it is presented at its best, there are also other big decisions you can make that will boost your chances of a quick sale in a busy market.

 If you’re set on selling your property this year, you’ll need to be up to speed with all the costs associated with moving home.